Towards the cellular-scale simulation of motor-driven cytoskeletal assemblies: Results

 \subsection{Polarity sorting in a spherical shell}

-The interplay between the polarity of motors and polarity of filaments drives interesting phenomena, for example, polarity sorting wherein filaments are transported to regions of like polarity.
-This has been well-studied on a planar but periodic geometry, e.g. \cite{gao15a}.
-Here, out of curiosity, we use \alens{} to examine the effect of confinement geometry on polarity sorting.
-This is shown in Fig.~\ref{fig:L025Sph} where 100,000 polar filaments, with aspect ration $L/\Dfil=10$, are confined between two closely spaced concentric spherical shells at a high volume fraction of $40\%$.
+Crosslinking motors on antiparallel filaments drive polarity sorting, which transports filaments to regions of like polarity.
+This has been well-studied on a planar periodic geometry, e.g. (\cite{gao15a}).
+Here we use \alens{} to examine the effect of confinement geometry on polarity sorting (Fig.~\ref{fig:L025Sph}).
+The geometry is designed to explore the polarity sorting phenomena where initial filament alignment occurs in a spherical geometry and significantly affects the dynamics and steady state of the system.
+In this simulation, 100,000 filaments with aspect ratio $L/\Dfil=10$ are confined between two closely spaced concentric spherical shells at $40\%$ volume fraction.
 The shell gap is $\Delta R = \SI{0.102}{\um}$, shorter than the filament length, with $\Delta R / \Dfil \approx 4$ so filaments can move over each other in a restricted way.
 The filaments are initialized such that the nematic directors are along the meridians everywhere.
-The geometry is designed to explore the polarity sorting phenomena where the initial nematic state may interplay with the spherical geometry and significantly affect the development and steady state.
-200,000 motors, modeled after Kinesin-5 tetramers, are simulated to drive the filaments' motion (Fig.~\ref{fig:L025Sph}A).
+200,000 motors, modeled after kinesin-5 tetramers, drive relative filament sliding (Fig.~\ref{fig:L025Sph}A).
 Brownian motion is modeled at room temperature \SI{300}{\kelvin} and timestep $\Delta t$ is set to \SI{1e-5}{\second}.
-Motors move towards minus ends of bound filaments at $v_m=\SI{1.0}{\um\per\second}$.
-Once they reach the minus ends, they immediately detach and search for candidate filaments.
+Motors move toward minus ends of bound filaments at $v_m=\SI{1.0}{\um\per\second}$.
+Once they reach the minus ends, they immediately detach.

-Motors continuously walk along the nematic directors and transport the filaments along the nematic directors (Fig.~\ref{fig:L025Sph}B).
-Later on, this motion `purifies' the polarity in arctic and antarctic regions, as shown in Fig.~\ref{fig:L025Sph}C1, where filaments' orientation $\bp$ almost all point to the poles while those with reversed initial polarity are transported to the equatorial region.
-In contrast to the periodic planar geometry case \cite{gao15a}, we did not observe the formation of `polar lanes', where boundaries between polarity-sorted regions are mostly parallel with the polarity vectors.
-Instead, we find that boundaries between polarity-sorted regions are mostly orthogonal to the polarity directions, as more clearly revealed by the polarity divergence (Fig.~\ref{fig:L025Sph}C1).
-This clearly shows the difference of this spherical geometry from the planar case.
+Motors walk along the filaments, driving sliding of antiparallel filaments (Fig.~\ref{fig:L025Sph}B).
+This leads to polarity-sorted regions at the north and south ``poles'' of the sphere, meaning that the filament orientation $\bp$ on average points toward the poles.
+Filaments with reversed initial polarity are transported to the equatorial region (Fig.~\ref{fig:L025Sph}C1).
+In contrast to the planar geometry (\cite{gao15a}), we did not observe the formation of polar lanes with boundaries between polarity-sorted regions approximately parallel to the polarity direction.
+Instead, on the sphere the boundaries between polarity-sorted regions are approximately orthogonal to the polarity directions, as more clearly illustrated by plotting the polarity divergence (Fig.~\ref{fig:L025Sph}C1).